tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/操作指南/备份与回档/备份数据库_intl_en.md

 TencentDB for MySQL single-node (cloud disk), two-node (local disk), and three-node (local disk) instances support **automatic backup** and **manual backup** of databases.

 ### Backup types
-**TencentDB for MySQL two-node and three-node instances support two backup types:**＂
+**TencentDB for MySQL two-node and three-node instances support two backup types:**
 - **Physical backup**, which is a full copy of physical data (supported for both automatic backup and manual backup).
 - **Logical backup**, which backs up SQL statements (only supported for manual backup).
 >?